 - Fantasy leagues keep the score: Fantasy football leagues are keeping fans updated and involved about their fantasy team scores through SMS text messages.
 An outside website known as Scoresline is also sending scores for fantasy football managers that need to step away from their computers or tablets.

-As the season continues to get more competitive, more organizations are finding ways to help fans manage their football intake.
-Text alerts are a helpful tool to help fans get the latest information and for NFL teams to organize mass communication to the football community.
+Mass text alerts are a helpful tool to help fans get the latest information and for NFL teams to organize mass communication to the football community.